 How to Find Surcharge-Free ATMs When Traveling

 ATM fees can add up quickly when you’re away from home.
 Between out-of-network charges from your bank and surcharges from ATM operators, travelers often pay $3–$6 per withdrawal.
 Fortunately, finding surcharge-free ATMs while traveling is easier than you might think.
-This guide covers the best tools, networks, and strategies to keep your cash access free no matter where you go.
+This guide covers the best tools, networks, and strategies to keep your cash access low-cost no matter where you go.

 1. Use Nationwide Banking Networks